cheatham1/GetStartedBook/analyses.md

 When two protons collide it is actually the partons that interact.
 However, their exact momentum along the beamline is unknown.
 We only know that the overall momentum perpendicular to the beamline is zero before the collision.
-Thus, it is the only momentum variable that has a precise meaning in a proton-proton collision.
+Thus, it is the most important momentum variable in a proton-proton collision.

 Isolation is important because it indicates where the lepton stems from.
-For example, an isolated electron is likely to originate from $$Z$$ boson, $$W$$ boson, $$\tau$$-lepton or muon.
+For example, an isolated electron is likely to originate from $$Z$$ boson, $$W$$ boson, $$\tau$$-lepton.
 In contrast, a non-isolated electron is likely to originate from $$b$$-hadron or $$c$$-hadron decays.

 <img src="./EventDisplays/HWW2.jpg" width="300" />

-Event display of an event satisfying all the selection criteria for events in the Higgs + zero Jets + electron + muon channel.
+Event display of an event satisfying all the selection criteria for events in the Higgs - zero jets + electron + muon channel.
 The reconstructed lepton $$p_\text{T}$$ values are 33 GeV for the electron (green track) and 29 GeV for the muon (red track).
 The reconstructed missing transverse momentum (magenta arrow) is 35 GeV.